99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 You create EKS nodes with tasks inside, they can be: Managed node groups (auto-scaling, on-demand ec..) by AWS or Self-Managed Nodes.
 EKS data volume supports EBS, EFS, FSx, by specifying a StorageClass.
 It uses a Container Storage Interface CSI, to be able to use them

+You terminated the container instance while it was in STOPPED state, that lead to this synchronization issues,
+container instance isn't automatically removed from the cluster.
+If you terminate a container instance in the RUNNING state, that container instance is automatically removed,
+or deregistered, from the cluster.

 # Beanstalk
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/2902359b-4e68-430a-b99a-a9da6e41c116">